Joseph-Gill/tax-backend/backend/app/registration/Readme.md

 # Registration
 This django app groups all endpoints needed to register, log in and reset password.
+#### Prerequisites
+1. An Email model you save your emails to, and associated module that takes care of the email sending.
+2. A User model with code field and a method on the Manager that supports creating unverified users.
 #### Installation & Usage
-Prerequisites: An Email model you save your emails to, and associated module that takes care of the email sending.
 1. Install the app
 ```
 INSTALLED_APPS = [